How to transition baby to crib I Make the switch from bassinet to crib with these easy tips I 16 transitioning to crib tips for parents

 But sooner or later it’s fair that you and your partner want your own space again, and you’re ready to move your baby into their own nursery (which, let’s face it, has probably been ready and waiting for them since before they were born!)

-When it’s time to transition your baby to a crib in their own room, many parents wonder: how do you do it?
+When it’s time to transition your baby to a crib or mini crib in their own room, many parents wonder: how do you do it?

 Our daughter slept in a bassinet side-sleeper in our room until 4 months.